-Ductal carcinoma in-situ (DCIS), is the word used, when a biopsy shows that some breast cells appear to be cancer cells but are still confined within the breast duct or ducts.
+Ductal carcinoma in situ (DCIS), is the word physicians use when a biopsy shows that some breast cells appear to be cancer cells.
+However, these cancer cells are still confined within the breast duct or ducts.

-Ductal carcinoma in situ is very early stage breast cancer but if left untreated the malignant effects will most likely migrate into the breast tissue surrounding the milk ducts.
-If DCIS is detected before invasive cancer has a chance to develop the rates of survival are considerably higher.
+Ductal carcinoma in situ is very early stage breast cancer.
+If treatment does not occur very quickly, the malignant cells may migrate into the breast tissue surrounding the milk ducts.

 Visit our new and improved page on Ductal Carcinoma in Situ.
 It has more up-to-date information.
-Although, however, this page is still great for research as well.
+However, this page is still great for research as well.

-Whilst Atypical Ductal Hyperplasia (ADH) is considered a benign (non-cancerous) finding it is a high risk indicator but not an imminent threat.
-DCIS is considered a malignant finding and should be treated by surgical removal ( or excisional biopsy) right away.
+Whilst medics consider Atypical Ductal Hyperplasia (ADH) to be a benign (non-cancerous) finding it is a high-risk indicator, but not an imminent threat.

 From least risky to most ‘histological risk‘:

-- starting the Ductal Hyperplasia (DH), (lowest risk)
+- Starting the Ductal Hyperplasia – lowest risk

-In fact, most microcalcifications turn out not to be cancerous or precancerous, but certain kinds of microcalcifications have a higher probability of accompanying cellular findings of DCIS or cancer.
+In fact, most microcalcifications turn out not to be cancerous or precancerous.
+However, certain kinds of microcalcifications have a higher probability of accompanying cellular findings of DCIS or cancer.

-Whilst most women with a diagnosis of DCIS have no obvious signs or symptoms of the condition, some women with DCIS may present with a breast lump or a discharge from the nipple.
-Any signs of a breast tumor such as a lump or nipple discharge should be investigated immediately.
+So, most women with a diagnosis of Ductal Carcinoma in Situ show no obvious signs or symptoms of the condition.
+However, some women with DCIS may present with a breast lump or a discharge from the nipple.

 The pathologist generally likes to look for microcalcifications and then may find some abnormal cells building up inside ducts.
-It’s the possible cancer cells in the breast ducts that matter – not the microcalcifications.
+It is the possible cancer cells in the breast ducts that matter – not the microcalcifications.